How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 - Backup and disaster recovery – cloud backup at $5–$15 per endpoint per month.
 See our guide to disaster recovery best practices.

-The trap here is SaaS sprawl.
+Here’s the trap: SaaS sprawl.
 We regularly find clients paying for 3–4 overlapping tools that do the same thing.
 A vCIO can audit your licence stack and often cut 15–20% without losing functionality.

 3. IT support and help desk (20–25%)

+What happens when something breaks?
+That depends entirely on which support model you chose.
 This is where the break-fix vs. managed services decision hits your budget directly.

 | Model | Typical Cost | What You Get |